 For years, I struggled with the concept of “normality.”
-I went through the same teenage angst as every other teenager; Why don’t I fit into the cool groups?
-How could I fit in?
-How could I just be normal?
-It didn’t help that I didn’t know what normal was, not realising that no-one else did either.
+I struggled through the usual teenage angst; Why don’t I fit into the cool groups?
+How can I fit in?
+How can I be normal?
+It didn’t help that I wasn’t sure what normal was, not realising that no-one else did either.

 The Two Dyspraxics, which my wonderful pal Barbara Neill and I founded a few years ago, want to bring dyspraxia out of the closet.
-The condition needs to be normalised and accepted as a normal part of life.
-To a lot of dyspraxics, that’s a huge part of what we seek; to be accepted and understood.
-I’m an averagely intelligent, rational adult; I want to be treated with acceptance and normality, not with pills.
-Rather than trying to “cure” me, why don’t we look at understanding, acceptance, and appreciating our differences?
+Neuro-diversity needs to be accepted as a normal part of life.
+I want to be accepted as no more or less different than the next person.
+I’m an averagely intelligent, rational human being; I want to be treated as such, not told I need to be “cured” because I am different and not understood.
+Rather than trying to “cure” me, why don’t you try and understand me instead?

 Dyspraxia is part of my genetic makeup.
 It’s helped shape me into the person I am, and I’m comfortable in my own skin at last.
 I’m determined to make neuro-typical people more aware of the condition, and I also want to encourage people with dyspraxia to feel proud of who they are.

 Never, ever feel pressured to change.